-Web hosting is a service that allows organizations and individuals to post a website or web page onto the Internet.
+Web hosting is a service that allows organizations and individuals to post a website or web page on the Internet.
 A web host, or hosting service provider, is a business that provides the technologies and services needed for the website or webpage to be viewed on the Internet.
 Websites are hosted, or stored, on special computers called servers.

 When a user wants to access a website, they type the website’s domain name into their web browser.
 The domain name is then translated into the IP address of the server where the website is hosted, and the browser retrieves the web pages from that server.

-There are different types of web hosting services available, including shared hosting, VPS (Virtual Private Server) hosting, dedicated hosting, and cloud hosting.
+There are different types of web hosting services available, including shared hosting, VPS (Virtual Private Server) hosting, dedicated hosting and cloud hosting.
 Shared hosting is the most basic and economical option, where the website shares a server with other websites.
 VPS hosting provides more resources and control than shared hosting, but is still shared with other websites.
 Dedicated hosting is where the website has its own dedicated server, and cloud hosting is where the website is hosted on a network of servers in the cloud.

-Web hosting services typically include a certain amount of storage space, bandwidth, and features such as email accounts, databases, and programming languages.
+Web hosting services typically include a certain amount of storage space, bandwidth and features, such as email accounts, databases and programming languages.
 Web hosting providers usually charge a monthly fee for their services, and the cost can vary depending on the type of hosting and the resources included.

 FAQ: Which WordPress Host?
 (Click for More Info)